 During the eighteenth century the French Society was divided into three groups, viz., First estate, Second estate and Third estate.

 Clergy belonged to 1st estate of the French Society.
 Clergy were the group of persons who were responsible for special functions in the church, e.g. fathers, and other members of church.

 Nobility belonged to 2nd estate.
 Nobility was hereditary, which means a person could get nobility by birth.
 However, new members were also awarded nobility by monarchy after paying heavy taxes or outstanding service to the monarchy, i.e. nobility could be purchased also.

-The 3rd estate of then French society was further divided into three categories.
+The 3rd estate was further divided into three categories.
 Big businessmen, merchants, court officials, lawyers, etc. belonged to the first category of 3rd estate.
 Peasants and artisans belonged to the second category.
-And small peasants, landless labours and servants belonged to third category, and were considered as the lowest class in the society.
+And small peasants, landless labors and servants belonged to third category, and were considered as the lowest class in the society.

 Livre: Unit of currency of France.
 This was discontinued in 1794.